 Electro-convulsive therapy (ECT) is a treatment that is effective for patients with psychiatric disorders that have generally proven themselves to be treatment-resistant.
 ECT involves a series of electrical impulses being transmitted through the brain, in order to stimulate the neurons to normalise mood and functioning.
 ECT has proven to improve quality of life in both the short and long term.
-Patients can receive ECT as an inpatient or as an outpatient at various Akeso psychiatric hospitals.
+Patients can receive ECT as an inpatient or as an outpatient at various Akeso mental health facilities.

 ECT may be recommended by the treating psychiatrist in the following cases: